secretgraph/secretgraph/README.md

 -   config: create a virtual global merge of all configs to get every token
 -   allow alternate cryptoalgorithms instead of aesgcm for tags (except ChaCha20Poly1305 and AESSIV no good alternatives, and both aren't supported in browser)
--   decide on name: system or @system
-    -   shall both exist and @system is public?
 -   cleanup user
 -   support dsa
 -   implement different net resource logic in frontend